pavelsolis/Replication-Folder/README-Project.md

 ## CODE WORKFLOW (OPTIONAL)
-Below is the order of the files called by the master files in the Codes subfolders to assist when following the codes.
+Below is the order of the files called by the main files in the Codes subfolders to assist when following the codes.

 In the Tidy subfolder, data_clean.EXT calls the following files:
 1. \<Ordered list of files called by data_clean.EXT\>